niklasf/birthdays/README.txt

   Birthdays defaults provides a default page and block, but you can create more custom views.
   You can use birthday fields as fields, for sorting and for filtering.
 The field has clicksort support.
-You can sort by absolute time stamp, time to next birthday or day of the year.
+You can sort by absolute timestamp, time to next birthday or day of the year.
 You can filter by absolute values or offsets in days.
 Also day, month and year column are available as seperate integer columns.

 MAINTAINERS